 The DH’s objective is to reduce the cost of clinical negligence cases so that savings can be invested in patient care.
 But these proposals risk human and financial costs.

-Between May 2013 and February 2016 an argument took place between Kingsley Manning, chair of the Health and Social Care Information Centre (now NHS Digital), and the Home Office and Department of Health.
-At stake was the HSCIC’s independence as an Executive Non-Departmental Body responsible to parliament, not to any minister, and its trustworthiness as the guardian of the personal details of every NHS patient in England.
+How an argument between the chair of HSCIC (now NHS Digital) and the Home Office / DoH called into question the HSCIC’s trustworthiness as guardian of the personal details of every NHS patient in England.

 For almost all of the post-war period, death rates have been falling steadily in England and Wales.
 Yet 2015 saw the third largest year-on-year rise, with no immediate explanation.